sony/sonyflake/README.md

 So it has a different bit assignment from Snowflake.
 A Sonyflake ID is composed of

-    39 bits for time in units of 10 msec
+    39 or 40 bits for time in units of 10 msec
      8 bits for a sequence number
     16 bits for a machine id

 As a result, Sonyflake has the following advantages and disadvantages:

-- The lifetime (174 years) is longer than that of Snowflake (69 years)
+- The lifetime (174 or 348 years) is longer than that of Snowflake (69 years)
 - It can work in more distributed machines (2^16) than Snowflake (2^10)
 - It can generate 2^8 IDs per 10 msec at most in a single machine/thread (slower than Snowflake)